-- 5.1.30 As discussed in paragraph 1.1.3, the Proposed Development forms part of the Connagill Cluster Grid Connections, required to connect four consented or proposed wind farms to the transmission network at Connagill 275/132 kV substation.
-These include the consented Strathy South and Strathy Wood wind farms, and the proposed Melvich Energy Hub and Kirkton Energy Park.
-To facilitate the grid connections, a new switching station, known as Strathy Switching Station, would also be required to be constructed. - 5.1.31 To address the potential for adverse effects on the Caithness and Sutherland Peatlands SAC / Ramsar and its component SSSIs as a result of cumulative habitat loss / damage, an overarching Habitat Management Plan (HMP) for the 'Connagill Cluster Grid Connections' projects has been prepared in consultation with NatureScot (see Appendix 7.8).
+5.1.30 As discussed in paragraph 1.1.3, the Proposed Alignment forms part of a wider connection strategy for renewable generation in the area referred to as Connagill Cluster Grid Connections.
+The developments that make up the Connagill Cluster Grid Connections include the consented

+Strathy South and Strathy Wood wind farms, and the proposed Melvich Energy Hub and Kirkton Energy Park2.
+In light of these connection requirements, the Applicant has taken a rationalised approach to these connection requests with the aim of utilising shared infrastructure where practicable.
+To facilitate the grid connections, a new switching station, known as Strathy Switching Station, would also be required to be constructed.

+To address the potential for adverse effects on the Caithness and Sutherland Peatlands SAC / Ramsar and its component SSSIs as a result of cumulative habitat loss / damage, an overarching Habitat Management Plan (HMP) for the Connagill Cluster Grid Connections projects has been prepared in consultation with NatureScot (see Volume 4: Appendix V1-7.8).
 This has taken into consideration the HMPs that have been produced for the associated wind farm submissions to demonstrate a joined-up approach to habitat mitigation and enhancement to offset permanent losses of peatland habitat in the area.